 Donalsonville is a very small city located in the state of Georgia.
 With a population of 2,675 people and two constituent neighborhoods, Donalsonville is the 230th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Donalsonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Donalsonville is a city of professionals, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Donalsonville who work in teaching (12.04%), sales jobs (11.67%), and management occupations (10.69%).
+Donalsonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Donalsonville is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Donalsonville who work in sales jobs (16.48%), management occupations (14.18%), and food service (10.79%).

-The per capita income in Donalsonville in 2010 was $14,682, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $58,728 for a family of four.
-Donalsonville also has one of the higher rates of people living in poverty in the nation, with 37.27% of its population below the federal poverty line.
+The per capita income in Donalsonville in 2010 was $15,226, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $60,904 for a family of four.

 Donalsonville is an extremely ethnically-diverse city.
 The people who call Donalsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Donalsonville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Donalsonville include Irish, Italian, Welsh, and Scottish.
+Important ancestries of people in Donalsonville include Irish, Italian, Portuguese, and German.

 The most common language spoken in Donalsonville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Tagalog and Spanish.